 Depression Often Returns After Psychedelic Therapy

-It should firstly be noted that the antidepressant effects of psychedelics, while quick, substantial, and long-lasting, do eventually seem to dissipate.
+It should first be noted that the antidepressant effects of psychedelics, while quick, substantial, and long-lasting, do eventually seem to dissipate.
 This is a point many media outlets did not mention in their reporting of such studies, for example, using headlines such as ‘Magic mushrooms can ‘reset’ depressed brain’.
 Rosalind Watts, a psychiatrist involved in the Imperial College London studies on psilocybin and depression, has emphasised that such sensational reporting has contributed to some misconceptions about what psychedelics are able to achieve (the notion of a ‘brain reset’ was based on subjective descriptions from a few participants in the 2017 Imperial study on psilocybin).

 The brain is, in some sense, ‘reset’ after a high dose of psilocybin, in that the brain becomes more highly connected and flexible, which researchers believe helps to unstick people from rigid depressive states, such as ruminative thinking.
 But it would be misleading to claim that such a reset is permanent, that the brain becomes impervious to the kind of depression the patient has long experienced.
 As Watts is keen to emphasise, psychedelic therapy is not this simple; the relationship between psilocybin-assisted therapy and recovery from depression is, in her eyes, more of a journey – and it’s mistaken to think of psychedelic therapy as offering a singular, epiphanous experience that flushes out depression for good.

 In the 2017 Imperial study, 19 participants with major depression were recruited and were given two doses of psilocybin, a low dose (10mg) and a high dose (25mg).
 Of those 19, no patients received additional treatments within the 5 weeks following their high dose experience.
 Their depression had abated sufficiently that further treatment was not considered necessary.
 Nine patients had significant reductions in depression at week 5, while six experienced remissions at week 5.